-Let's turn The Cici Tote Bag into The Cici Beach Bag!
+Let's turn The Cici Tote Bag into a poolside bag - or a diaper bag.
 This tutorial will walk you through the changes you can make to the pattern to add extra interior and exterior pockets, and a key holder.
 And to make the original classy bag more beach or pool friendly, change up the straps and the overlay.
 A free downloadable PDF with all the changes to fabric requirements, measurements, and pictures along with the full details can be accessed here.
 Print it off and add to the pattern.

 FABRIC AND INTERFACING CUTTING: